elewa-academy/Fundamentals/README.md

 # Welcome to Fundamentals!

 The fundamental skills any developer needs are the same no matter what language, framework, or environment they use.
-These projects are carefully designed to introduce you to these fundamental skills without burying you in complex frameworks or applications.
+These projects are carefully designed to introduce you to the fundamentals without burying you in complex frameworks or applications.

-What's more, these skills don't even require great programming experience!
+What's more, these skills don't even require much programming experience!
 All you need is a beginner's familiarity with JavaScript.
-If you apply yourself to this curriculum you will be able to learn all the important stuff _without_ getting lost on the internet or forming any bad habits.
+If you apply yourself to this curriculum you will be able to learn all the important stuff right away _without_ getting lost on the internet or forming any bad habits.

-So give it a shot!
-Don't be shy, [join us on Slack](https://join.slack.com/t/elewa-academy/shared_invite/enQtMjk4OTA3OTM1NjIwLTA2ZmQ0NDVhNjQxZWM2NjNhNmMyNmVhZGNhZmJmZTY1OWQ4Nzc0ZTkzZGE3NjdiYTYwYThlNzI3YTg2NGM5MGM) anytime for help or just to kick it.
+So don't be shy, give it a shot!
+[Join us on Slack](https://join.slack.com/t/elewa-academy/shared_invite/enQtMjk4OTA3OTM1NjIwLTA2ZmQ0NDVhNjQxZWM2NjNhNmMyNmVhZGNhZmJmZTY1OWQ4Nzc0ZTkzZGE3NjdiYTYwYThlNzI3YTg2NGM5MGM) anytime for help or just to kick it.

 ___

-Before moving on to the first project, there are a few pre-requisites:
+Before moving on to the zero'th project, there are a few pre-requisites:
 * JavaScript basics
 * HTML/CSS basics
 * A [gh-pages Portfolio](https://elewa-student.github.io)